How famed author Gerald Durrell inspired Assam’s initiative to save the world’s tiniest pig

 A Wild Pig Chase

-Deka’s camera trap revelation was concrete proof that the concerted conservation breeding program labelled “Pygmy Hog Conservation Programme” (PHCP) established in 1996 by environmental scientist Dr Goutam Narayan was indeed successful.
+Deka’s camera trap revelation was concrete proof that the concerted conservation breeding program labelled “Pygmy Hog Conservation Programme” (PHCP) established in 1996 by conservation biologist Dr Goutam Narayan and William Oliver of the Durrell Wildlife Conservation Trust (DWCT) was indeed successful.
 However, the path as with most conservation programs, was arduous, and rife with hits and misses.

 The Pygmy Hog, or Porcula Salvania, is extremely rare, and thrives in Terai grassland habitats.
 It is also the smallest species of wild pig in the world — and till just a few years back, was almost extinct.
 First discovered by British ethnographer BH Hodgson in 1847, the pygmy hog population declined at an alarming rate, and by the early 1970s, was restricted to the regions of Assam’s Manas and Barnadi wildlife sanctuaries.